QTMA/QTMA-git-tutorial/README.md

 logically.

 ## Forking and Cloning
 Now let's dive in!
-Press the fork button in the top right corner of this repository.
+Press the "Fork" button in the top right corner of this repository.
 ![Fork Image](assets/img/fork-screenshot.png)
 This will produce a copy of the repository on your own GitHub account.
 This is a common practice for open source projects, or other projects where you don't have